by Texas Homesteader~

 But our laundry needs are pretty heavy.
 I make my own Laundry Soap to clean heavy denim and the rough-n-tough laundry needs we have here on the Homestead.
 So I don’t typically use soapberries for laundry, but some do.

-But where I REALLY found they shined was in All-Natural Shampoo!
+But where I REALLY found the soapberries shined was in All-Natural Shampoo!
 I infused about 2-3 berries for each cup of water for several weeks, then strained out the used berry and added a bit of baking soda to make my own zero-waste shampoo.
 (Soapberry Shampoo Recipe Here)

-The photo below is how my hair looked day 2 after shampooing with soapberry shampoo.
+The photo below is how my hair looked after 2 days of shampooing with my zero-waste homemade soapberry shampoo.

-It’s all I’ve used to clean my hair for going on 2 years now and I absolutely love it.
+It’s all I’ve used to clean my hair for almost a decade now, and I absolutely love it.

 Soapberry Shampoo Doesn’t Foam

 Something to keep in mind – commercial shampoos have added all manner of chemicals to make their product foam.
-Soapberry shampoo has no foam, it’s just a liquid.
+And as such, consumers over the years have equated suds with clean.

-To use it I’ll place my infusion & a little baking soda into a repurposed plastic squeeze bottle and store it in the shower.
+To use my soapberry shampoo I’ll place my infusion & a little baking soda into a repurposed plastic squeeze bottle and store it in the shower.
 After I wet my hair, a small squirt along each side of my head and a small squirt along the back is all it takes.

 I’ll massage it into my scalp with my fingertips and then allow it to stay as I finish my shower.
 Then I’ll rinse it out thoroughly and I’m done.